nesi/support-docs-concept/docs/Scientific_Computing/Supported_Applications/Julia.md

 In order to collect profiling data with VTune you should:

 -   load a "-VTune" variant of Julia, for example:

-    ``` sh
+    ``` sl
     module load Julia/1.2.0-gimkl-2018b-VTune
     ```

 -   load a VTune module:

-    ``` sh
+    ``` sl
     module load VTune
     ```

 -   enable Julia VTune profiling by setting an environment variable:

-    ``` sh
+    ``` sl
     export ENABLE_JITPROFILING=1
     ```

 -   prepend the usual command that you use to run your Julia program with the desired VTune command, for example to run a hotspots
     analysis:

-    ``` sh
+    ``` sl
     srun amplxe-cl -collect hotspots -- julia your_program.jl
     ```